aherbert/gdsc-smlm/docs/model_plugins.rst

      - The Bayesian Information Criterion when fitting a doublet using the likelihood estimated from the residuals.
 If using Maximum Likelihood fitting this will be ignored.

    * - maic1
-     - The adjusted Akaike Information Criterion when fitting a single spot using the likelihood from Maximum Likelihood fitting.
+     - The Akaike Information Criterion when fitting a single spot using the likelihood from Maximum Likelihood fitting.
 If using Least Squares fitting this will be ignored.

    * - maic2
-     - The adjusted Akaike Information Criterion when fitting a doublet using the likelihood from Maximum Likelihood fitting.
+     - The Akaike Information Criterion when fitting a doublet using the likelihood from Maximum Likelihood fitting.
 If using Least Squares fitting this will be ignored.

    * - mbic1
      - The Bayesian Information Criterion when fitting a single spot using the likelihood from Maximum Likelihood fitting.
 If using Least Squares fitting this will be ignored.